 Things to consider while freelancing

+Be professional.
 Have a website where people an find you.
 It doesn’t have to be best ever, just show you can be professional looking.
 Make your online material is FANTASTIC! watermark your portfolio samples and convert them to PDF if you can.
 Specify what kind of work you do and have a veriety of samples that illustrate your range.
 Connect social media accounts, and destroy or distance yourself from accounts that might make you look unhinged.
 Promote your business where its appropriate, but do not spam sites or forum comments with your links

 Explain what your value is, avoid problematic buzzwords.
 Talk about your experience.
 Proofread everything twice.
 Then do it again.
 Then get someone else to check it.